mgalardini/pyseer/docs/usage.rst

    TIGR4.fa	TIGR4.gff	ref
    sample1.fa	sample1.gff	draft
    sample2.fa	sample2.gff	draft

+To map all of the k-mers, and ensure good quality annotation where possible, provide a few trusted references as the first lines in this file.
+You can then list all of the assemblies used as input after this, designated as draft.

 For each k-mer, each match will be returned in the format 'contig:pos;gene_down;gene_in;gene_up' i.e. the closest downstream gene, the gene the k-mer is in (if it is), the closest